RobinMagnet/pyFM/README.md

 ## Dependencies

-There are few dependencies.
-Most functions use `numpy` and `scipy`, sometimes `scikit-learn` is used only for its KDTree implementation, and `matplotlib` for a single function.
+There are few dependencies, namely `numpy`, `scipy`, `scikit-learn` for its KDTree implementation, and `matplotlib` for a single optional function.

 I did not build on the [trimesh](https://github.com/mikedh/trimesh) package which has some strange behaviour with vertex reordering.